tdshap/markdown-helper/README.md

 3. Script tag minified - esi mode - `head` `footer`

 #### Build config
-You will need a Github token, and your account must have access to the brand config repo you are trying to build.
-If you do not have access, contact us in the slack channel #ads-support.

 ```bash
 GITHUB_TOKEN=$GITHUBTOKEN npm run config brand-name environment
 ```

-`$GITHUBTOKEN` - your github token or an environment variable that points to your github token
+`$GITHUBTOKEN` - your github token or an environment variable that points to your github token.
+Your account must have access to the brand config repo you are trying to build.
+If you do not have access, contact us in the slack channel #ads-support.

 `brand-name` - must match the brand’s name in their github config repo [atp-cns-config-*brand-name*](https://github.com/CondeNast?utf8=%E2%9C%93&q=atp-cns-config-&type=&language=)